-See the pages indicated for the driver installation procedures for any modules included in your purchase option.
+See the pages indicated in Table 4 - 1, on page 4 - 3 for the driver installation procedures for any modules included in your purchase option.

-Figure 4 - 3 - Drivers Installer (Options)
+Figure 4 - 3 - Option Drivers

-Note that you need to install both the WLAN & Bluetooth drivers for the WLAN & Bluetooth Combo modules.
+Note that you need to install both the WLAN & Bluetooth drivers for all the Bluetooth Combo modules.